Twig Adventures

 21.5 miles (but only 9 official trail miles), elevation 5750′

 It sure did go down, just not at any angle we could contend with.
 Unfortunately this wasn’t revealed until nearly the bottom.
 We pretty easily went down through an area of tight topo lines at the head of the side canyon.
 The top rock was crumbly so there were some scree fields we could descend.
-But the very bottom was giant, rounded sandstone mounds…sheer cliffs.
+But at the very bottom were giant, rounded sandstone mounds…sheer cliffs.
 Oh well, we tried and got to see a really beautiful side canyon as a result.
 We had lunch there, feeling somewhat defeated but at least having a nice view.
 The climb out was taxing but luckily nothing we couldn’t easily do in reverse.

-Coming back out of the side canyon…all the white sandstone and conifers reminded me of the granite valleys of the Sierra
+The side canyon…all the white sandstone and conifers reminded me of the granite valleys of the Sierra

-Going back to the rim was a good call…I actually made it to the trailhead before the others, despite going slower and the longer way around.
-I also got to see if anyone was near the slot opening, so I could maybe ask them for beta on the drops.
-For a Saturday, the place was dead quiet.
-There was only one car in the lot but no people to be found.
-I sat in the shade to wait…but only after checking for 2 sets of footprints leading down the road, away from the trailhead.
-Our split had me pretty rattled and I couldn’t even trust they’d waited for me at the trailhead…perhaps they’d just continued on, as they’d done already this day?
-I know I was just being paranoid but I couldn’t help it.
-I didn’t see their footprints, so at least I was pretty confident that they were still behind me.
+I sat in the shade to wait, but our split had me pretty rattled.
+It struck me that I couldn’t even trust that he’d waited for me at the trailhead.
+Perhaps, he’d just continued on, as he’d already done earlier.
 It had gone from being a pretty nice, typical day to one of a lot of uncertainty and stress.
 I felt a lot of guilt and ownership of the situation, since I was the one most reluctant to downclimb the drop into the slot and had also steered us wrong when it came to finding the side canyon entrance (I re-read Trailcrew’s notes later and it was on the right side…oops).

 Leave a Reply